apostrophecms/apostrophe-override-options/README.md

 Note however that dot notation is still used for nested keys.

+### Disabling page types based on the locale

+This feature allows the disabling of page types based on the current locale, in conjunction with the `disabledTypes` option of the `apostrophe-pages` module.
+Just use `localized` as shown above to set `disabledTypes` to an array of types that should not be available in a given locale when creating new pages or changing the page type.

+Note that while `localized` works here, option overrides that are dependent on the position within the page tree do not.
+This is because pages may appear at any point in the tree and it would be a false claim to try to restrict their schemas based on where they are "born" in the site.

 ## Inexact URL matches and the `show` pages of pieces

 In a best effort to take URLs that contain additional components beyond the slug of the page into account, this module honors `req.data.bestPage` if `req.data.page` is not yet set.